API Guide

-The machine-readable OpenAPI spec is available at /api.
+The machine-readable OpenAPI spec is available at /api (JSON).
+For an interactive endpoint browser, see the API Reference.

 Content Negotiation